cweng-zjut/UniESA/README.md

 ## Usage
 gen_model.exe is used to generate the best model for a sepecific task, and UniESA_predict.exe is used to predict the property for specific mutants.
+Since the files are larger than the github allowed size, we are solving this problem now.

 ## Contributing